Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Readme.md

 - [4.
 Deploy APIM EMT with HELM](./Deploy_APIM_EMT_with_HELM)
     - Configure HELM CLI to use an ACR
     - Get HELM charts from ACR
-    - Deploy EMT APIM solution using Helm
+    - Deploy EMT APIM solution using HELM